7 Best P90 Guitars [2023] Awesome Guitars With P90s

 When asked to name a guitar with P90s, 9 out of 10 will say the Gibson Les Paul Special.
 It nets brighter tones than a guitar with humbuckers, but handles grit better than the majority of single coils - some would say it's the perfect middle ground.

-The LP runs the same specs an LP Junior – mahogany slab, vintage 50’s mahogany neck, and a 22-fret rosewood fingerboard.
-The 24.75-inch scale length may feel familiar to Epiphone/Gibson fans, and the 12″ 50s neck is chunky, just as an LP neck ought to be.
+It had a mahogany slab body, with a vintage 50s mahogany neck and a 22-fret rosewood fingerboard.
+The 24.75-inch scale length may feel familiar to Epiphone/Gibson fans, and the 12″ 50s neck is chunky, just as a vintage Les Paul neck should be.

-Gibson has thrown in an accessory kit, a hard case shell, and other easy-to-overlook minutiae to add more value to the product.
-Some of the notable features include hand-wired orange drop capacitors, vintage deluxe tuning machines, and a wraparound bridge.
+One of the benefits of buying a high-end guitar like this are the accessories.
+Gibson had thrown in a hard-shell case amongst other items, something we didn’t find in any of the other products in the roundup.
+Some of the notable features included hand-wired orange drop capacitors, vintage deluxe tuning machines, and a wraparound bridge.

-The LP Special sounds fantastic and plays like a dream.
-It’s fitted with two Gibson P-90s and a control panel featuring a 3-way selector and volume/tone knobs.
-The soapbars are responsive, dynamic, and fully capable of cutting through any mix.
-Plus, there’s ample sustain and a noticeable warmth thanks to the mahogany body.
+The LP Special sounded fantastic and played like a dream.
+It was fitted with two Gibson P-90s and a control panel featuring a 3-way selector and volume/tone knobs.
+The soapbars were responsive, dynamic, and fully capable of cutting through any mix.
+Plus, there was ample sustain and a noticeable warmth thanks to the mahogany body.

-From mid-heavy lead tones to cleans with reigned in brightness, it’s a rowdy-rock-riffin’ machine when you goose it with dirt pedals.
-Push your amp to a point of breakup and it moves into Gary Moore territory.
-The cleans are equally impressive and the mid emphasis is a notch above the others in this segment.
+From mid-heavy lead tones to cleans with reigned in brightness, it’s unlike anything else when pushed hard into overdrive – especially through a Marshall tube amp.
+The cleans were equally impressive and the mid emphasis is a step above the others in this segment.

 Also Consider